Repotting Plants for Beginners

 - You may find the roots peeking out of the drainage holes.
 That means the plant is root bound.

-- If not that, the plant may stop growing for a long time.
+- If not, the plant may stop growing for a long time.
 That likely means there are not many nutrients left in the soil.

 - According to the PennState Department of Horticulture, another sign is soil drying out very fast.
 If your soil is drying out even in humid or cold environments, it is likely devoid of crucial nutrients.

 Any of these reasons means it is time for a bigger pot and fresh soil.
-Generally, repotting before every Spring is great for fast growing plants.
-For succulents, snake plants, and other slow growing varieties you can wait longer.
-For example: repotting snake plant is something you will only have to do every two years or so.
+Generally, repotting before every Spring is excellent for fast-growing plants.
+However, you can wait longer for succulents, snake plants, and other slow-growing varieties.
+For example, you will only have to repot snake plants every two years or so.